bigbadbazza89/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

      > Your answer here
+  > An abstract class (ABC).

   2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

   > Your answer here
+  > A parent/base or super class.

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

   > Your answer here
+  > Inheritance.
+As Blinkable is implemented as a base class, and is intended to be used by subclasses that would inherit attributes from this.

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

   > Your answer here
+  > You can still define a blink() method within the Sad class that passes the same arguments and has the same variables as Happy, it just means that without using Blinkable, you lose the benefits of the encapsulation of shared attributes from the blink() method defined in the Blinkable(ABC).

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

   > Your answer here
+  > This can be identified as encapsulation.
+It is feasible in Python as you do not need to explicitly declare object types, and as long as the object operates in the way that it should, can still be considered encapsulated.

   ***